St. Patrick's 2025

 On-demand webinars qualify for 1-hour of CDFA-CE credit for 3 months from the date of the live session.
 To receive credit, complete the corresponding quiz following the recording.

-Achieving Amicable Settlement in Gray Divorce Using Reverse Mortgages
+March Practice Management: Achieving Amicable Settlement in Gray Divorce Using Reverse Mortgages

-1. Overview of Peak 65 and Divorce Demographics 2.
+Learn how reverse mortgages can help address some of the issues of grey divorce 1.
+Overview of Peak 65 and Divorce Demographics 2.
 How the Home Equity Conversion Mortgage (HECM) Has Changed a.
 Consumer Safeguards and the 4 “Nevers” b.
 FHA Borrower Counseling c.
 Underwriting that Ensures Sustainable Solutions d.
 New Protections for Younger Spouses 3.
 What Happens at Loan’s End?
 4. The Distribution Options a.
 Lump Sum “Buy-Out the Other Side” b.
 Tenure Payment “Mom Can Stay in the House Due to Improved Cash Flow” c.
 Line of Credit “Supporting Future Needs, ex.
 LTC, After Portfolio Has Been Split” d.
 Lifestyle Home Loan “Like Paying Cash for New Home with No Payments” 5.
 Case Studies in Gray Divorce 6.
 Conclusion